ozielalves/spacexplorer/README.md

 ```

 ### Network configuration
-If you are running the project on your iOS device, **both the device and your workstation must be on the same network**!
-See the Troubleshooting section below if you are experiencing issues.
+If you are running the project on your iOS or Android device, **both the device and your workstation must be on the same network**!
+If you are on Windows using WSL, use Tunnel connection option.

 ### Running the project
 ```bash